 Assessments cover the process, production and presentation of live work, lecture-presentations, written assignments and vivas.

 Sharon's interests are ‘performance presence’ and the practice of improvisation.
-She is a core member of the internationally renowned performance collective Gob Squad, who devise and tour a wide range of collaborative performance work.View full profile
+She is a core member of the internationally renowned performance collective Gob Squad collective (Performance DE/UK).View full profile

 Kate is an experienced Performing Arts teacher.
 She is passionate about social justice and the use of drama and theatre for social and political purposes, and as a platform for individual or social change.
 She is currently researching the use of theatre in mental health contexts.